Cracker Barrel: Investment and business model

-Partnerships
+Partnerships and sponsorships

+NASCAR

+Cracker Barrel has sponsored a variety of NASCAR races.
+From 1999 to 2001, they sponsored the Cracker Barrel Old Country Store 500 at Atlanta Motor Speedway and currently the Cracker Barrel 400 at Nashville Superspeedway since 2025.

+Recording artists

 Cracker Barrel has frequently collaborated with country musician Dolly Parton.
 The company first worked with Parton in 2009 on the collector's edition of her album Backwoods Barbie.
 Since then, the company has released collector's editions of other Parton albums.
-It also brought together Parton and the a cappella group Pentatonix to create a remix of Parton's song Jolene, which won a grammy award for best country duo/group performance in 2017.
+It also brought together Parton and the a cappella group Pentatonix to create a remix of Parton's song "Jolene", which won a Grammy Award for best country duo/group performance in 2017.
 Parton also performed as part of Cracker Barrel's appearance in the 2020 Macy's Thanksgiving Day Parade.

 In 2009, the company worked with country musician Alan Jackson to release an album, called Songs of Love and Heartache, along with a collectible collection.
 In 2019, the company launched its 'Five Decades, One Voice' campaign, which highlighted female country music singers such as Loretta Lynn, Trisha Yearwood, and Brandi Carlile after a study found female country artists receive less radio time than male artists.
 The initiative included producing covers of classic country songs and creating all-female playlists for the company's restaurants.

-In 2011, The Oakridge Boys recorded a 30th anniversary edition of their album "It's Only Natural" for the company.
+In 2011, The Oak Ridge Boys recorded a 30th anniversary edition of their album "It's Only Natural" for the company.
 In 2020, Cracker Barrel brought together Ingrid Andress, Kimberly Schlapman, and Karen Fairchild to collaborate on a version of Andress' song "More Hearts Than Mine."
+Cracker Barrel is on the Corporate Advisory Board for the Texas Conference of the National Association for the Advancement of Colored People (NAACP), and is a corporate sponsor of the NAACP Leadership 500 Summit.

+Grand Ole Opry sponsorship

+They also sponsored the Grand Ole Opry from 2004 to 2009.
+The company was the first presenting sponsor of the Grand Ole Opry.
+This sponsorship allowed the company to make connections within the Nashville music industry, following which it entered into partnership with a number of country music performers.